zrafa/30pin-simm-ram-arduino/README.md

 Copyright (C) 2014 - Rafael Ignacio Zurita <rafaelignacio.zurita@gmail.com>
 LICENSE : read below.

+**This project got a got article in HACKADAY!** : http://hackaday.com/2014/04/09/using-simms-to-add-some-extra-ram-on-your-arduino-uno

 This work was inspired and based for the great hack to run Linux on a 8bit MCU by Dmitry Grinberg http://dmitry.gr/index.php?r=05.Projects&proj=07.%20Linux%20on%208bit